endeavouros-team/endeavouros-DE-fixes/gnome/README.md

-Gnome using dconf/gschema overrides we need to use
+Gnome is using dconf/gschema overrides.
+We need to use `/usr/share/glib-2.0/schemas/20_endeavouros-gnome.gschema.override`.

-`/usr/share/glib-2.0/schemas/20_endeavouros-gnome.gschema.override`
-and we implement a fix for dark and light mode where it would not show a wallpaper when changing between modes.
+We implemented a fix for dark- and lightmode where it would not show a wallpaper when changing between modes.

-PKGBUILD / Source
+PKGBUILD / Source Repository:
 https://github.com/endeavouros-team/PKGBUILDS/blob/master/eos-settings-gnome

 ![eos-gnome](https://raw.githubusercontent.com/endeavouros-team/endeavouros-DE-fixes/main/gnome/gnome.png)